aofarrel/Dockstore-Dictionary/outputs/output.rst

 Docker image
 ------------
-	A read-only file that represents a filesystem that contains some sort of code and that code's depedencies.
+	A read-only file that represents a filesystem that contains some sort of code and that code's dependencies.
 A Docker image can be created using the `docker build` command in conjunction with a :ref:`dict Dockerfile`.
-If a workflow language references a Docker image, then the workflow executor will download that Docker image (unless was already downloaded previously) and add a writeable layer onto the Docker image, which results in the creation of a :ref:`dict Docker container`.
+If a workflow language references a Docker image, then the workflow executor will download that Docker image (unless was already downloaded previously) and add a writable layer onto the Docker image, which results in the creation of a :ref:`dict Docker container`.

 .. updated 2022-05-10